rqian239/world.ly/README.md

     'pip install -r requirements.txt'

-16. If prompted to, add any new paths in Enviroment System Variables, then re-run the last step
+16. If prompted to, add any new paths in Environment System Variables, then re-run the last step

 ## **Running On Local Host for Windows**

-1. Download ufl VPN, if you do not have (https://net-services.ufl.edu/provided-services/vpn/clients/)
+1. Download UFL VPN, if you do not have (https://net-services.ufl.edu/provided-services/vpn/clients/)

-2. Connect to ufl VPN by opening the Cisco AnyConnect Secure Mobility Client
+2. Connect to UFL VPN by opening the Cisco AnyConnect Secure Mobility Client

 3. Type 'vpn.ufl.edu' in the bar if prompted to and insert ufl credentials